caveman-dick/ansible/test/units/modules/windows/Readme.md

 New-Fixture -Path win_nssm -Name Nssm-Install
 ```

 This will create a new folder if it doesn't exist and then add 2 new files.
 Just delete the one that is named the same as the `-Name` param above.
 This is a implementation template and we don't need this.

-Then replace the top 3 lines with the following snippet:
+Then replace the top 3 lines in the [Name].Tests.ps1 file with the following snippet:

 ```powershell
 $here = Split-Path -Parent $MyInvocation.MyCommand.Path